afrinconp/LeetCodeExercises/Solutions/ReadMe.md

-# You can find the solutions of the exercise in the folder
+# You can find the solutions of the exercises in the folder